qmk/qmk_firmware/docs/features/leader_key.md

 ### Disabling Initial Timeout {#disabling-initial-timeout}

 Sometimes your leader key may be too far away from the rest of the keys in the sequence.
-Imagine that your leader key is one of your outer top right keys - you may need to reposition your hand just to reach your leader key.
-This can make typing the entire sequence on time hard difficult if you are able to type most of the sequence fast.
-For example, if your sequence is `Leader + asd`, typing `asd` fast is very easy once you have your hands in your home row, but starting the sequence in time after moving your hand out of the home row to reach the leader key and back is not.
+Imagine that your leader key is one of your outer top right keys — you may need to reposition your hand just to reach your leader key.
+This can make typing the entire sequence on time difficult even if you are able to type most of the sequence quickly.

+For example, if your sequence is `Leader + asd`, typing `asd` quickly is very easy once you have your hands in your home row, but starting the sequence in time after moving your hand out of the home row to reach the leader key and back may not be.

-To remove the stress this situation produces to your hands, you can disable the timeout just for the leader key.
-Add the following to your `config.h`:
+To remove the stress that this situation adds to your hands, you can disable the timeout just for the leader key.
+To do so, add the following to your `config.h`:

 ```c
 #define LEADER_NO_TIMEOUT
 ```

 Now, after you hit the leader key, you will have an infinite amount of time to start the rest of the sequence, allowing you to properly position your hands to type the rest of the sequence comfortably.
-This way you can configure a very short `LEADER_TIMEOUT`, but still have plenty of time to position your hands.
+This way, you can configure a very short `LEADER_TIMEOUT`, but still have plenty of time to position your hands.

 ### Strict Key Processing {#strict-key-processing}

 By default, only the "tap keycode" portions of [Mod-Taps](../mod_tap) and [Layer Taps](../feature_layers#switching-and-toggling-layers) are added to the sequence buffer.
-This means if you press eg. `LT(3, KC_A)` as part of a sequence, `KC_A` will be added to the buffer, rather than the entire `LT(3, KC_A)` keycode.
+This means if you press say `LT(3, KC_A)` as part of a sequence, `KC_A` will be added to the buffer, rather than the entire `LT(3, KC_A)` keycode.

-This gives a more expected behaviour for most users, however you may want to change this.
+This gives a more expected behaviour for most users.
+However, you may want to change this.
 To enable this, add the following to your `config.h`:

 ```c
 #define LEADER_KEY_STRICT_KEY_PROCESSING